nagisa/kazlauskas.me/entries/2-a-case-against-tabs.md

-A long time (12 years or so) ago certain two browsers were fighting over market share and neither of them featured a certain UI element which is inseparatable part of today's browser designs.
+A long time (12 years or so) ago certain two browsers were fighting over market share and neither of them featured a certain UI element which is inseparable part of today's browser designs.
 Nor did most other applications had it.
-Then, while being anihilated, Netscape added tabs as a last struggle.
+Then, while being annihilated, Netscape added tabs as a last struggle.
 That is where things started going very wrong.

 Opera added them just several months later and interestingly enough IE, the